coleifer/huey/docs/django.rst

             'port': 6379,
             'db': 0,
             'connection_pool': None,  # Definitely you should use pooling!
-            # ... shitload of other options, see redis-py for details.
+            # ... tons of other options, see redis-py for details.

             # huey-specific connection parameters.
             'read_timeout': 1,  # If not polling (blocking pop), use timeout.